- First, to develop a balanced and integral practice and lifestyle habits for ourselves.

 What makes this training better than one of the cookie cutter trainings offered by large schools?

-- Much smaller student numbers than on most trainings (max 12 in the same venues at which most other trainings accept twice that number)
+- Much smaller student numbers than on most trainings (max 10 students)

 - ALL teachers on the course are highly experienced, senior teachers who LIVE yoga (many trainings offered in the area employ junior teachers)

 - There is currently only ONE Level Two teacher training offered per year, ensuring freshness and full enthusiasm from all of the teachers involved.

 - You will learn to teach at a much higher level than is offered on most Level Two trainings.
 You will learn not only how to teach classes, but also how to construct therapeutic courses that cater to individual needs, including therapeutic applications of sequencing asana and pranayama, mantra and mudra for therapeutic purposes.